tiagompconceicao/Technical-Test/README.md

 - Cryptography

 ### Activity
-Was implemented only 1 activity in this application, which was presented in the [Functionalities Overview](#foverview) section
+Was implemented only 1 activity in this application, which was presented and described in the [Functionalities Overview](#foverview) section.

 ### ViewModel
-Was implemented 1 ViewModel class to stored the contacts and notification (using LiveData fields), also perform the business logic, as call the Repository methods to send these fields remotely.
+Class to store the contacts and notification (using LiveData fields), also perform the business logic, as call the Repository methods to send these fields remotely, or instanciate a new URL.

 ### NotificationListener
 Class to instanciate a service to listen notifications.
 When a notification is catched, it is sent to the MainActivity by a broadcast receiver, then is stored in the respective field of the viewModel instance.

 ### View
-Package that have 2 classes,
+Contains the classes used to instantiate the view objects of the contacts and notifications lists.

 ### Model
 Contains the necessary data classes.